alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Consider under what conditions we move the files onto the Google Cloud Storage.
 (Only keep the first 3 projects at a time)

 - [ ] Parse the XML output and store it in the database.

+- [ ] Expose a `healthz` endpoint for heartbeat detection by Kubernetes

 - [ ] Expose an endpoint to return the XML as JSON, along with the associated lines of code.